 “Then Jael wife of Heber took a tent peg in one hand and a hammer in the other.
 She crept up on him, drove the tent peg through his temple into the ground while he was asleep from exhaustion, and he died.”
 Judges 4: 21

+The last of the strong women in the Bible is Leah.
 When we read the story of Leah we cannot help but to feel sorry for her.
 Her father had to trick a man into marrying her and she was always in a competition for her own husband over her sister Rachel.
-Rachel was prettier and their husband loved Rachel more.
-But God took pity on Leah and opened up her womb causing her to have more children than her sister, she had 6 sons!
+Rachel was prettier and their husband loved Rachel more and Leah was just known for her weak eyes.

-“Leah became pregnant and gave birth to a son.
-She named him Reuben, for she said, ‘It is because the LORD has seen my misery.
-Surely my husband will love me now.’”
-Genesis 29:32
+“When the Lord saw that Leah was not loved, he enabled her to conceive, but Rachel remained childless.
+Leah became pregnant and gave birth to a son.
+She named him Reuben, for she said, “It is because the Lord has seen my misery.
+Surely my husband will love me now.”
+Genesis 29: 31-32